Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: Introduction

-The historical trajectory of RSMA from information-theoretic studies can be found in \cite{han1981new,Etkin,Rimoldi,Medard,Sheng, Tiangao, Xinping, linearly, Ye, Zhang, hao2017achievable, davoodi2020degrees}.
-Date back as early as 1981, rate-splitting strategy was initially proposed in Gaussian interference channel to establish a class of new capacity region \cite{han1981new}, where the degrees-of-freedom (DoF) is elevated by decoding part or whole of the interference.
-In \cite{Etkin}, rate-splitting-based strategy was shown to achieve the capacity region of the deterministic interference channel within one bit.
+The historical trajectory of RSMA from information-theoretic studies can be found in \cite{Carleial,han1981new,Etkin,Rimoldi,Medard,Sheng, Tiangao, Xinping, PiovanoCL, linearly, Kaiming,Ye,Zhang,hao2017achievable,davoodi2020degrees,Anup,Hamdi,Piovano,HChenxi}.
+Date back as early as 1978, the idea of rate-splitting was proposed for the capacity of Gaussian interference channel (IC) \cite{Carleial}.
+In 1981, an advanced rate-splitting strategy with power and time sharing, known as Han-Kobayashi scheme, was initially proposed in Gaussian IC to establish a class of new capacity region \cite{han1981new}, where the degree-of-freedom (DoF) is increased by decoding part or whole of the interference.
+In \cite{Etkin}, the rate-splitting-based strategy was shown to achieve the capacity region of the deterministic interference channel within one bit.
 It was shown in \cite{Rimoldi} that any point in the capacity region of a Gaussian multiple-access channel is achievable by rate-splitting, i.e., each receiver ``splits" data and signal into two parts.
-Further, the authors in \cite{Medard} showed that enabling rate-splitting, the capacity region of slotted ALOHA multi-access systems is the same as the capacity region of multi-access with continuous transmission.
-Considering the fast time-varying channel, the transmitter can only have perfectly delayed and imperfectly current CSIT.
+Later, the authors of \cite{Medard} showed that by rate-splitting, the capacity region of slotted ALOHA multi-access systems is the same as the capacity region of multi-access with continuous transmission.